-Peter knows he will soon die; a victim of lies and violence.
-However, he does not despair.
-His job for Christ on earth is almost over, but not quite yet.
-So he writes to ensure a legacy of changed lives, encouraging the church to endure through suffering; eagerly awaiting the return of Jesus.
-He knows that the chill winds of persecution will stir all kinds of fearful reactions, and that the only way to stay on track as a Christian, is to be constantly reminded of the truth about Christ's salvation, and how to follow Him each day.
+Peter knew he would soon die, as a victim of lies and violence, like Jesus.
+Jesus had told Peter that he would also be crucified (John 21:18-19).
+However, the apostle does not despair.
+His job for Christ on earth was almost over, but not quite yet.
+So, he wrote to ensure a legacy of a Christ-like church with transformed lives, ready to endure suffering and eagerly awaiting the return of Jesus.
+He knew that the chill winds of persecution would stir all kinds of fearful reactions, and that false teachers would try to wreck Christ’s church (1 Peter 5:8-10).
+We can only stay true to Jesus, if we constantly remember the truth about Christ's salvation, and honour Him in our lives.

 © Dr Paul Adams